jrreed/jrreed.github.io/README.md

 My Portfolio Website
 =========================

-This site was built using a the [Freelancer Jekyll theme](https://github.com/jeromelachaud/freelancer-theme).
+This site was built using the [Freelancer Jekyll theme](https://github.com/jeromelachaud/freelancer-theme).